Hurricane Delta makes landfall in Louisiana, weakens to Catergory 1 storm

 She said the electricity was out and, across the street, she could see pieces of metal coming off the roof of a 100-year-old building.
 Unsecured trash cans were flying around on the streets.

-In Watson, La., a tree fell on a man and briefly pinned him down, WAFB-TV reported.
+In Watson, La., a tree fell on a man and briefly pinned him down near his home, WAFB-TV reported.
 He was eventually rescued by authorities.

 In Galveston, Texas, nearly 100 miles west from where Delta made landfall, two homes under construction were toppled along with trees and signs.
 A spokesman for a construction firm told the Galveston Daily News the homes were in the early stages of framing.

-The worst of the storm was ashore between Lake Charles and Lafayette as Delta's eyewall begins to move inland, The Weather Channel reported.
+The worst of the storm was ashore between Lake Charles and Lafayette as Delta's eyewall moved inland, The Weather Channel reported.

-“It’s devastating and it’s emotional for the citizenry,” Mayor Nic Hunter said as he prepared to ride out the storm in downtown Lake Charles.
+“It’s devastating and it’s emotional for the citizenry,” Lake Charles Mayor Nic Hunter said as he prepared to ride out the storm in downtown Lake Charles.

+Damaged roofs and debris such as trees and mattresses from Hurricane Laura several weeks ago still lined some streets.
+Hunter said tarps were seen flying off homes as winds picked up.

 Hours earlier, Delta made landfall along the Yucatan Peninsula and then strengthened as it traveled across the Gulf.

-Fox News' Brandon Noriega forecasted the storm to make landfall along Louisiana between 6 and 7 p.m.
-CT just east of Cameron, where Hurricane Laura made landfall in August.
+Fox News' Brandon Noriega forecasted the storm to make landfall along Louisiana just east of Cameron, where Laura made landfall in August.

 “Delta is the fastest storm to intensify from tropical depression to a Category 4 storm in modern records,” said Michael Ventrice, a meteorological scientist for The Weather Company.
 Delta strengthened from a tropical storm to a Category 4 hurricane over 36 hours earlier in the week, the Sun-Sentinel reported.

 The storm is expected to weaken as it moves across the state into Saturday morning when it will most likely be downgraded to a tropical storm.
-Those weaker speeds still may cause significant damage to a region that has already suffered five previous storm systems.
+Those weaker speeds still may cause significant damage to a region that has already suffered several previous storm systems.

-"The fact that it’s weakening should not cause anyone to lose focus or lose vigilance, because this is still a very strong storm,” Gov. John Bel Edwards said during a news conference Friday before Delta made landfall but as it appeared to be losing strength.
+"The fact that it’s weakening should not cause anyone to lose focus or lose vigilance, because this is still a very strong storm,” Louisiana Gov. John Bel Edwards said during a news conference Friday as Delta appeared to be losing strength before making landfall.

-Laura hit the same area six weeks ago, devastating parts of Texas, Louisiana and Florida with flooding and wind damage.
+Laura hit the same region six weeks ago, devastating parts of Texas, Louisiana and Florida with flooding and wind damage.

-The rapid changes in Delta's storm strength have made it difficult for states to prepare ahead of landfall, with preparations now "rushed" ahead of the weekend, the NHC tweeted.
+The rapid changes in the storm strength made it difficult for states to prepare ahead of landfall, as preparations were "rushed" ahead of the weekend, the NHC tweeted.

 LAKE CHARLES BRACES FOR HURRICANE DELTA AS MAYOR SAYS AREA WON'T 'BE A SAFE PLACE THIS WEEKEND'